Frequently Asked Questions

 Rhode Island College houses up to 1,198 students.

 Upper-class students who are returning to on-campus living must pay a room deposit.
-Room deposits can be made from late February until the Friday before spring break in March by clicking here.
+Room deposits can be made from early January until the Friday before spring break in March by clicking here.
 Students who pay a deposit will receive a selection time in early April which will allow them to choose a room once the selection process has started, traditionally this occurs in the last week of April.

 First year students will receive their room assignment in mid-July.